Alien-Worlds/the-lore/README.md

 Standing from the fire Uran adjusted his triactor for better listening, he looked one more time at Gordi.
 "It was the moment I saw your eyes kid, the way you looked at me.
 They betrayed you."

-"Roses don't bloom without shit"—it's harsh, but it's beautiful."
+"Roses don't bloom without shit"-it's harsh, but it's beautiful."

 "I'm getting food," and with that Uran slipped into the darkness and vanished.